Render of APEX Stairs with Cleaning Products

 Cleaning Untreated Aluminum Steps

-Aluminum is a light but strong material that is common for outdoor applications because it is weather-resistant.
-It is weather-resistant in the sense that it doesn’t rust, but it does form a natural layer of oxide through the process called “oxidation.”
+Aluminum is a light but strong material common for outdoor stair applications because it is weather-resistant.
+It is weather-resistant in that it doesn’t rust, but it forms a natural layer of oxide through the process called “oxidation.”

 IMPORTANT – Do not use abrasive cleaning pads on aluminum stairs or ramps

 Oxidation creates a protective barrier against water and rust, but it can make the aluminum less attractive over time.
-If you know how to properly clean aluminum stairs, it will decrease the chances of severe oxidation.
+If you know how to clean aluminum stairs properly, it will decrease the chances of severe oxidation.

-Step 2: After sweeping the debris off of the aluminum stairs, rinse it with water and a mild detergent such as dish soap.
+Step 2: After sweeping the debris off the aluminum stairs, rinse it with water and a mild detergent such as dish soap.
 Use a generous amount of dish soap over the length of the staircase, and put a concentrated amount on tough spots.
 Let it sit for a couple of minutes.
 Next, hose off or lightly pressure wash the steps to remove the soap and dirt.
-It is suggested to use filtered water if possible because unfiltered water may contain sulfur, chlorine, fluoride, and other minerals that could damage the aluminum over time.
-Make sure that all dish soap is washed off before the steps are used because the soap and water make the aluminum slippery.
+If possible, it is suggested to use filtered water because unfiltered water may contain sulfur, chlorine, fluoride, and other minerals that could damage the aluminum over time.
+Ensure all dish soap is washed off before the steps are used because the soap and water make the aluminum slippery.

-Step 3: If there is still dirt on the stairs, use a towel and dish soap to scrub the area.
+Step 3: If dirt is still on the stairs, scrub the area with a towel and dish soap.
 Do not use steel wool or scouring pads because these materials can scratch the aluminum and give it a dull appearance.
 Do not use harsh cleaners like baking soda or alkali-based cleaners, as these can cause discoloration.
 If you want to try a new type of cleaner, test an area on the underside of the staircase to see if it discolors the aluminum.

 Step 4: If the aluminum has already oxidized, try spot-treating the oxidized areas with an aluminum cleaner like Aluma Kleen or Aluma Bright.